BiernatPiotr/smog/Readme.md

 #### Temperature

 There is no surprise here.
 Negative correlation between temperature and smog is very clear.
-There is also no big differences between linear and smooth spline model - increase around 10 degrees is probably conencted with the lack of data, instead of real correlation.
+There is also no big difference between linear and smooth spline model - increase around 10 degrees is probably conencted with the lack of data, instead of real correlation.
 We can confirm it by plotting the same graph on full data.

 ![PM10 on temperature](plots/TempC.png)